The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

-The crux of our proof is that families of higher-dimensional polarized varieties are rigid, as long as one fixes ``enough'' fibres of the family.
-Our proof of this novel rigidity result uses Viehweg-Zuo sheaves and constructions with Higgs bundles.
-Our main finiteness result (Theorem \ref{thm:main}) then follows by combining this rigidity result (see Theorem \ref{thm:pointed_rigidity}) with the well-known boundedness of the moduli space of maps from a fixed curve to $\mathcal{M}_h$ (see \cite{KovacsLieblich}).
+Motivated by Lang-Vojta type conjectures, we expect that families of higher-dimensional polarized varieties with semi-ample canonical bundle are rigid, as long as one fixes ``enough'' fibres of the family.
+We formulate our most optimistic expectation below (see Conjecture \ref{conj}).

+To prove our main finiteness result (Theorem \ref{thm:main}) we prove a new rigidity theorem for families of polarized varieties; see Theorem \ref{thm:pointed_rigidity}.
+In our proof we use Viehweg-Zuo sheaves and Higgs bundles.
+Although these tools are standard by now, their use in the study of pointed maps is novel.

 Note that in Theorem \ref{thm:main} we do not assume $U$ to be smooth, nor even normal.
-Indeed, imposing smoothness or normality of $U$ would be unnatural, as the singularities of the moduli stack of polarized varieties with semi-ample canonical bundle verify Murphy's Law; see \cite{Vakil}.
+Indeed, imposing smoothness or normality of $U$ would be unnatural, as the singularities of the moduli stack of canonically polarized varieties satisfy Murphy's Law; see \cite{Vakil}.
+The fact that $U$ is allowed to be singular complicates the proof at certain points; we refer the reader to Remarks \ref{remark:xi} and \ref{remark:singular} for a brief discussion of these points.

-Examples of varieties whose canonical bundle is semi-ample are canonically polarized varieties (which have ample canonical bundle) and polarized varieties with trivial canonical bundle (e.g., polarized abelian varieties).
-If the fibres of $(V,L)\to U$ have trivial canonical bundle, then the fibres of $(V,L)\to U$ satisfy infinitesimal Torelli, so that the conclusion of Theorem \ref{thm:main} can be deduced from finiteness properties of varieties with a quasi-finite period map; see \cite[Theorem~1.5]{JLitt} for details.
-However, in the case of canonically polarized fibres our finiteness result is new.
+Finally, we note that, in the presence of an infinitesimal Torelli theorem for the varieties parametrized by $\mathcal{M}_h$ the conclusion of Theorem \ref{thm:main} can be deduced from finiteness properties of varieties with a quasi-finite period map; see \cite[Theorem~1.5]{JLitt} for details.
+However, it is well-known that there are canonically polarized surfaces for which infinitesimal Torelli fails.

+We have also proven a related, but different finiteness result for pointed maps (using entirely different methods) in joint work with Steven Lu\cite{JLSZ}.
+For the reader's convenience, we summarize the differences here.